dyarleniber/kata-machine/NOTES.md

 Use **linked lists** when you need frequent insertions and deletions, dynamic sizing, and reduced memory wastage in variable-sized collections.

-## Hash Tables
+## Hash Tables / Hash Maps

-A hash table is a data structure that maps keys to values.
+A hash map is a data structure that maps keys to values.
 It employs a hash function to calculate an index in an array of buckets, enabling quick value retrieval.

 Key Points: